NiklasRosenstein/python-builddsl/readme.md

-# craftr-dsl
+# builddsl

-A domain specific language purpose-built for the Craftr build system.
+A superset of the Python programming language with support for closures and multi-line lambdas.

-The Craftr DSL is an "almost superset" of Python 3; adding a lot of syntactical features that make it more convenient to describe build configurations at the cost of some other syntax features of the native Python language (like set literals).
+BuildDSL is an "almost superset" of Python 3; adding a lot of syntactical features that make it more convenient to describe build configurations at the cost of some other syntax features of the native Python language (like set literals).

 ## Installation

-    $ pip install craftr-dsl
+    $ pip install builddsl

-The `craftr-dsl` package requires at least Python 3.8.
+The `builddsl` package requires at least Python 3.8.

-## Projects using Craftr DSL
+## Projects using BuildDSL

 * [Novella](https://niklasrosenstein.github.io/novella/)